-How to Find a Good Contractor for Home Improvement Repairs
+How to Find a General Contractor for Home Improvement Repairs

 We all know that the winter months in the Northeastern States can be witness to some devastating weather.
 Outbreaks of severe weather systems can wreak havoc in Pennsylvania, as well as New Jersey, New York, as far south as Virginia, and as far north as Maine, changing the lives of millions.
 Looking back on past experiences, I know that it is always a long and complex process to put the pieces back together and most of my clients admit that they didn’t even know where to start.

 I always begin to hear horror stories about home repair scams.
 Customers who had their roofs replaced by an out-of-state contractor find themselves standing in puddles of water pooling on their living room floors thanks to poor roofing.
 Others try to figure out how to pay for repairs after their contractors requested cash up front, only to never return.

 After all is said and done, it can be difficult to find a reputable company to perform the work at a fair price, with the repairs completed on time, within the budget, and with a warranty.

 Regardless of whether you are looking for a contractor to address storm damage or you just need a little help remodeling your bathroom, there are several tips you can follow to find a reputable company.

 - Stay Local

 Choosing a local contractor means that the company has developed a reputation in your hometown that you can verify.
 It also means that they have a state or local business license, a local telephone number, and most importantly, it means someone will be nearby if there is an issue with the work performed.

 Ok, so this one might be difficult.
 You haven’t even met this person yet, how can you trust him, or her?